Logo

 Scale

-This option lets you set the size of an element as a percentage.
-By default, the initial size of the element is 100%: use bigger values to enlarge the element and smaller values to reduce it.
+Here you can set the size of an element as a percentage value.
+By default, the initial size of any element is 100%.
+Use bigger values to enlarge an element or smaller values to reduce it.

-You can also change the width or height values separately.
+You can also change width or height values separately.

 If you want the height and width of the element to change concurrently, click the icon on the right to bind both settings together.